Bartvds/vagrant-start-lazy/README.md

 > Files to quickly add a Vagrantfile and some Chef cookbooks to basic projects

-This is my beginner-level stash for the [Vagrant](http://www.vagrantup.com) files I start to copy from project to project.s
+This is my beginner-level stash for the [Vagrant](http://www.vagrantup.com) files I start to copy from project to project.

 **Note:** This stuff likely will turn out to be profoundly naïve in many embarrassing ways.
 Still it seems to be good enough too get some usable default vagrant up.
 Improvements welcome!